-A downturn in the real estate market could adversely affect the Group's financial performance, particularly in terms of income derived from warehouse space rentals.
-If tenants default on their obligations or if there are vacancies, the Group would be unable to generate rental revenue, yet would continue to bear property-related expenses such as legal and appraisal fees, maintenance costs, insurance, and local property taxes.
+Downturn on the property market may adversely affect the Group's performance in terms of profits from lease of warehouse space.
+If tenants default on their obligations or if the Group is not able to attract tenants, the Group will not earn rental income but will incur costs related to the property.
+Such costs may include legal costs and valuation expenses, maintenance costs, insurance and property taxes.
 As a rule, lease rents and market prices of property depend on economic conditions.
-A decrease in market prices may result in lease rents being set at levels lower than those originally planned, may lead to losses on individual projects, or may result in a need to find an alternative use of the purchased land.
+Consequently, a decrease in market prices may result in lease rents being set at levels lower than those originally planned, may lead to losses on individual projects, or may result in a need to find an alternative use of the purchased land.
 The occurrence of such events may have a material adverse effect on the Group's business, financial position and results.